adowns01/phase_0_unit_3/week_8_and_9/1_HTML_CSS/evaluate_HTML/my_solution.md

 http://www.textfixer.com/html/uncompress-html-code.php
 which worked very well.
 I'm glad I found it becasue there is no way I was going through by hand!

-What I found most interesting in this challenge was seeing how a dynamic website worked and how the JS interacted with the HTML/CSS.
-For example this piece in the CSS
+What I found most interesting in this challenge was seeing how a dynamic website worked aFor example this piece in the CSS
 ```bash
 input[type=\"submit\"] { font-family:Verdana; }
 ```